mehdisolhan/mini-news-app/README.md

 ```
 npm install
 ```

-This is required for required dependencies
+This is required for dependencies

 3- To run the project.